CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`.

+- reportId
+    - The ID assigned to the report created in the running function
 - parentReportId
-  - The ID assigned to parent report.
-This ID can be used to find the corresponding `ReportAcceptedEvent`.
+    - The report ID that was submitted to running function
-- reportId
+- submittedId
-  - The ID assigned to the report
+    - The report ID that was created in the receive step when sender uploaded the report
 - topic
   - The Topic of the report
 - sender
   - The full sender name
 - receiver
   - The full receiver name.
-When a report does not get routed to a receiver this value will be `"null"`.
+When a report does not get routed to a receiver this value will be `"null"`
 - observations
   - A list of observations each containing a list of its mapped conditions
+- originalObsevations
+    - A list of observations in the originally submitted report, before any filters were run
 - bundleSize
   - Length of the bundle JSON string
 - messageId